trackmania-rl/tmrl/README.md

 ## TMRL presentation

-In TMRL, an AI that knows absolutely nothing about driving is set at the starting point of a track.
+In TMRL, an AI, that knows absolutely nothing about driving or even about what a road is, is set at the starting point of a track.
 Its goal is to learn how to complete the track by exploring its own capacities and environment.

 The car feeds observations such as images to an artificial neural network, which must output the best possible controls from these observations.